ePrivacy and GPDR Cookie Consent by Cookie Consent

 Briggs also mentions another nearby haunting that may have become confused with the legend of Black Stockings over time.
 The nearby hamlet of Worsham, also known as Worsham Bottom, was said to be haunted by the spirit of shepherd boy whose ghost would run screaming along the valley.

-The truly grim tale behind this haunting is that the shepherd boy had confronted a gang of ruthless sheep-stealers going about their work, and had been skinned alive by them for his trouble!
+The truly grim tale behind this haunting is that of a shepherd boy who confronted a gang of ruthless sheep-stealers going about their work, and was skinned alive by them for his trouble!
 Worsham was home to a woollen mill during the 19th and early 20th centuries, so it is perhaps fitting that it should be haunted by a ghost connected to that industry.

 Sources